iloaiza/QuantumMAMBO.jl/README.md

 `julia L1.jl lih`

-All options and tolerances can be seen in config.jl.
-See installation for more information.
+All options and tolerances can be seen in `src/UTILS/config.jl`.

 ## Installation
 Using Julia's package manager, add the "QuantumMAMBO" package.
 Can either be done by typing `]` on the Julia REPL, followed by `add QuantumMAMBO`, or by running the following lines: